2024/25

 Learning is supported by a range of online resources and tasks, organised through our Virtual Learning Environment, Canvas.
 This can include provision of guidance on tasks, supplementary information and reference material, quizzes and self-tests, as well as formative and summative assessments.

 Practical work involves engaging with a range of tasks outside of scheduled class time, including setting up and conducting interviews, recording material, planning and developing projects.
-Much of this work will be conducted in small groups
+Much of this work will be conducted in small groups.

 Some sessions will be taught as seminars, working in small groups to discuss particular topics.

-Skill labs will be available weekly for students to deepen their practice skills, whether in camera work, sound harvesting for Radio, or editing.
+Skill labs will be available for students to deepen their practice skills, whether in camera work, sound harvesting for Radio, or editing.

 The practical aspects of the degree are largely taught through workshops, combining hands-on practice with discussion of the underlying concepts and appropriate techniques.
 These are typically taught in our audio studio, television studio or edit suite.